UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/Lectures/00-Lecture-Overview.md

 ### 10-3 Flask + SQLAlchemy = My First API

+Today Chavon stops by for our midpoint :)

 -   Create and run a server with Flask
 -   Define endpoints
 -   Read query strings (i.e. function args) from GET requests